jeeftor/alfredToday/README.md

 #Debug Options

-The command **dbgtoday** will list all the debug options available for the workflow
+The command **dbgtoday** will list all the debug options available for the workflow.
+You can open up a log with:
+`dbgtoday workflow:openlog` and see fancy debug information

 #Feedback & Help